onthetunnel/Binance-Arbitrage-Bot/README.md

 # dependencies and use

-[python wrapper of the Binance API](https://github.com/sammchardy/python-binance) along with its dependencies.
+Install the [python wrapper of the Binance API](https://github.com/sammchardy/python-binance) along with its dependencies.
-You need to copy and paste your binance api key and secret into where it says `"copy and paste here"` at the top of the module, and have on Binance at least .1 ETH and some BNB for paying fees (have this option selected on your Binance account).
-There are four attributes that should be user-defined, though default values are given.
+You need to copy and paste your binance api key and secret where it says `"copy and paste here"` at the top of the module, and have on Binance at least .1 ETH and some BNB for paying fees (have this option selected on your Binance account).
+There are four attributes that should be user-defined.
 See the comments under `if __name__ == "__main__":` for this.
 The bot doesn't print anything to the screen, though it runs outside of the main thread, so you're free to call various methods from `BinanceArbBot` and `Client` to check on it.
-You can also try tweaking some of the user-defined attributes while it's running.
+You can also adjust the user-defined attributes except `thread_num` in real-time.
 Here's an example of what the shell could look like.

 ```
 >>> bab.min_ev=1.004